-The appearance of the Campus is a priority for the University and is recognised as a basic requirement for attracting new students.
-The Grounds Services Team is responsible for maintaining the sites grounds which includes emptying external litter and recycling bins on a daily basis, at the same time conducting litter picks and leaf sweeping.
-All the entrances are manually cleaned/picked on a daily basis.
+The appearance of the campus is a priority for the University and is recognized as a basic requirement for attracting new students.
+The Grounds Services Team is responsible for maintaining the sites grounds which includes emptying external litter and recycling bins daily, at the same time conducting litter picks and leaf sweeping.
+All the entrances are manually cleaned/picked daily.